JoshSermon/boilerplate-react/README.md

 - [Node Version Manager] (https://github.com/nvm-sh/nvm)
 - node v18.10.0

 ## This is a my boilerplate for React.js.
-Will make more improvements in the future to make it more efficient.
+More improvements will be made in the future to make it more efficient.